Iie Sumirat: Biography

-Sumirat was one of Indonesia's leading singles players during the 1970s, when it dominated men's international competition while China was still absent from IBF-sanctioned play.
-As fellow countryman Rudy Hartono was winning his eighth All-England Championship in March 1976, the hard-smashing Sumirat was winning the Asian Invitation Tournament in Bangkok, Thailand, edging aging Chinese badminton legend Hou Jiachang in the final.
-In the first IBF World Championships in 1977 Sumirat reached the semi-final round but was defeated by the eventual winner Flemming Delfs.
-Sumirat played on the world champion Indonesian Thomas Cup (men's international) teams of 1976 and 1979, splitting duty at second singles behind Hartono in 1976, and playing second singles behind Liem Swie King on a 1979 team which shut out its semi-final and final round opponents.
+Iie was one of Indonesia's leading singles players during the 1970s, when it dominated men's international competition while China was still absent from IBF-sanctioned play.
+As fellow countryman Rudy Hartono was winning his eighth All-England Championship in March 1976, the hard-smashing Iie was winning the Asian Invitation Tournament in Bangkok, Thailand, edging aging Chinese badminton legend Hou Jiachang in the final.
+In the first IBF World Championships in 1977 Iie reached the semi-final round but was defeated by the eventual winner Flemming Delfs.
+Iie played on the world champion Indonesian Thomas Cup (men's international) teams of 1976 and 1979, splitting duty at second singles behind Hartono in 1976, and playing second singles behind Liem Swie King on a 1979 team which shut out its semi-final and final round opponents.

 He coached after his high-level playing career ended.
 He helped Taufik Hidayat, in particular, learn his deceptive net play.

-Sumirat died on 22 July 2025, at the age of 74.
+Iie died on 22 July 2025, at the age of 74.